Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Numerical Evaluation

-When comparing GCN-USCA with learning-based methods, it can be seen from Fig.~\ref{fig:wsee:pmax} that GCN-USCA performs more energy-efficient power allocation than MLP-USCA and GCN, especially in the high $P_m$ setting.
-The WSEE values achieved by GCN-USCA, MLP-USCA and GCN plateau at $P_m \approx -10\dBW$ with overall averages of 6.766, 5.445, and 6.541$\bpJ$, respectively.
-On the two unfolding methods, namely GCN-USCA and MLP-USCA, the allocation performance (average WSEE values over the entire test set) is compared progressively at $T=7$ training milestones; see Fig.~\ref{fig:wsee:seq}.
-The $t$-th milestone is defined as the trained (partial) framework at the time point exactly before proceeding to the ($t$+1)-th block.
-Although the simple GCN does not have milestones defined, we draw a reference line at the level of its final performance.
-In spite of the obvious advantage of GCN-USCA over MLP-USCA which emphasizes the significance of exploiting the network topology, we also show the importance of utilizing the progressive training strategy from the following two aspects.
-1)~GCN-USCA reaches competitive performance with the naive GCN at the 4-th milestone, which shows that our framework, following a sophisticated unfolding architecture, can achieve higher performance with fewer parameters.
-2)~After the 5-th milestone, the performance of GCN-USCA cannot be further boosted by adding more blocks, which indicates that we can safely cut off at 5 blocks, further reducing the computational cost.
+{In Fig.~\ref{fig:wsee:seq}, the unfolding methods, namely \mbox{MLP-USCA} and \mbox{GCN-USCA} {(as well as its non-parameter-sharing implementation \mbox{GCN-USCA-NS}), are analyzed in depth.} Their} allocation performance (average WSEE values over the entire test set) is compared progressively at $10$ training milestones.
+The $t$-th milestone is defined as the {partially trained} framework at the time point exactly before proceeding to the \mbox{$(t{+}1)$-th} block.
+Although the simple GCN does not have milestones defined, we draw a reference line at the level of its final performance. {The obvious gains of \mbox{GCN-USCA} over \mbox{GCN} highlight the effectiveness of leveraging the unfolding paradigm.
+Plus, the overwhelming advantage of \mbox{GCN-USCA} over \mbox{MLP-USCA} emphasizes the significance of exploiting the network topology.
+Delving into more detailed comparisons, we} show the importance of utilizing the {topology embedding, the parameter sharing schematic, and the progressive training strategy from three aspects:} i)~\mbox{GCN-USCA} reaches {higher performance than} the naive GCN at the {very first} milestone, which shows that our framework, {starting with a topology embedding block} and following a sophisticated unfolding architecture, can achieve higher performance with {significantly} fewer parameters. ii)~\mbox{GCN-USCA} takes a lead over \mbox{GCN-USCA-NS} after their identical performance at the 1st milestone, which shows that parameter sharing is suitable for unfolding, for it preserves the repetitive processes and better mimics the iterative structures of SCA. iii)~After the {8th} milestone, {it is visually bespoken that the average} performance of \mbox{GCN-USCA} cannot be further improved by adding more blocks, which indicates that we can safely cut it off at {fewer} blocks, further reducing the computational cost.
+Beware that the practical choice of $T$ should depend on the desired trade-off between optimality and computational budget.
+For GCN-USCA, this is a very flexible choice owing to its recurrent nature.
+We confirm (up to 100 iterations) that redundant iterations will not negatively affect the final performance of GCN-USCA.